GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

   Notify in *#login-devops* and *#login-appdev* slack channels that you are going to begin recycling production.
 [Link to example message](https://gsa-tts.slack.com/archives/C0NGESUN5/p1664914296671609).

   * **Step 4:**
-  Run  `./bin/asg-recycle prod idp`.
-This will kick off recycling.
+  If uploading new logos, run  `./bin/asg-recycle prod idp`.
+If no new logos, run `./bin/asg-recycle prod migration`.
+The latter will kick off recycling *without* needing to scale out old instances.

   * **Step 5:**
   Tail the logs so you can follow the recycle process by shelling into an instance.